lgustavolp/stdSeleniumCucbr/README.md

 # Project - Selenium + Cucumber (QA)

-In this test, the following dependencies were used:
+In this Project test (e-commerce Prestshop), the following dependencies were used:

 * JUNIT
 * HAMCREST